keensworth/zendesk-coding-challenge/README.md

 > git clone https://github.com/keensworth/zendesk-coding-challenge.git zcc
 ```

-2. [IMPORTANT] - Navigate to the following directry and edit the config.properties file to include your Zendesk credentials.
+2. [IMPORTANT] - Navigate to the following directory and edit the config.properties file to include your Zendesk credentials.
 This can be done in your file explorer and favored
 text editor.
 ```
 ...\zcc\src\main\resources\config.properties